mario-goulart/fu/README.md

     $ chicken-install

-If you want to use fu on a system that doesn't have CHICKEN installed, you can build a static binary:
+If you want to use fu on a system that doesn't have CHICKEN installed, you can build a statically linked binary:

     $ cd fu
     $ FU_STATIC=1 chicken-install -n  # just build, don't install